mparienti/advent-tech-calendars/README.md

-# 2015 Advent Tech Calendars
+# 2015 Tech Advent Calendars

+This is a list of 2015 tech advent calendars.

 ## English